-PT Chevron Pacific Indonesia (CPI) operates 90 fields in Sumatra with two major fields, Duri and Minas.
+PT Chevron Pacific Indonesia (CPI) operates two major fields in Sumatra, Duri and Minas.
 Additionally CPI manages Dumai Wharf, the final terminal for oil transport.

-The majority of CPI's Sumatran production in 2011 came from fields in the Rokan production sharing contract (PSC).
+The majority of CPI's Sumatran production in 2014 came from fields in the Rokan PSC.
 Duri, the largest field, has been using steamflooding technology to improve production since 1985 and is one of the world's largest steamflood developments.
-In 2011, steam injection was deployed in 80 percent of the field.
+In 2014, steam injection was deployed in 70 percent of the field.

 We continued to implement projects designed to sustain production, increase recovery and improve reliability from existing reservoirs.
 Chevron has added approximately 800 wells to support existing production operations.
 In Area 13 of the Duri Field, the first steam injection was accomplished in 2014 at the steamflood expansion project.